insurance billing

 • What is my copay or coinsurance?
 What is the difference between copay vs coinsurance?

-• Does my deductible need to be met before my massage benefits are available?
+• Does my deductible need to be met before my benefits are available?

 • Has my deductible been met for the year?
 What date does my deductible reset?